 Cons

 Those, who love Gatling, say that the Scala programming language is simple for testing something unadvanced.
 Furthermore, in case of something more specific, connecting Java libraries and writing the code you need is more straightforward than implementing plugins with the JMeter class structure.
-But let’s be honest: plugin coverage in JMeter is still considerably higher.
+But let’s be honest: plugin coverage in JMeter is still considerably higher (learn more about JMeter vs. Gatling vs. PFLB).

 Locust